-Click the Create New Program menu to assign the new sample to a new program:
+Click the Create New Track menu to assign the new sample to a new track:

-Off: No program will be created.
+Off: No track will be created.
 The slices will still be added to your project's sample pool.

-With Non-Destructive Slices: In the new program, each pad's Slice setting will be set to the corresponding slice number.
-This is identical to how you can assign samples in Sample Edit Mode > Chop Mode).
+With Non-Destructive Slices: In the new track, each pad's Slice setting will be set to the corresponding slice number.
+This is identical to how you can assign samples in Sample Edit Mode (as described in Sample Edit Mode > Chop Mode).

-With Pad Parameters: In the new program, each pad's Slice setting will be set to Pad.
+With Pad Parameters: In the new track, each pad's Slice setting will be set to Pad.
 The Pad Start and Pad End will be set to the slice's start point and end point values, and the Loop Position will be set to the slice's start point but with Pad Loop deactivated.
 This is identical to how you can assign samples in Sample Edit Mode (as described in Sample Edit Mode > Chop Mode).